The Great Lost Kinks Album has a curious history.

 When we turn off the living room light.

 Ray’s vocal is perfect, a combination of detachment, a slight note of apology and a touch of human sadness.
-While I found no live videos of this song, it’s still worth posting a static YouTube video just to hear his performance:

 “The Way Love Used to Be”: Ray Davies has written comparatively few love songs, but there are few love songs written by anyone as beautiful and tender as this one.
 First appearing on the Percy soundtrack, one can imagine Terry singing this to Julie when they meet in Waterloo Station: